Transaction_Attributes Table

 The average lifetime revenue for all orders, ignoring returns and/or cancellations.

-This column is calculated from the order_id and order_revenue columns in the Unified_Transactions table, which are created when the order-id and order-revenue semantic tags are applied to interaction records that contain transactions data.
+This column is calculated from the Order ID and Order Revenue columns in the Unified Transactions table, which are created when the order-id and order-revenue semantic tags are applied to interaction records that contain transactions data.

 Decimal